Understand Google My Business (GMB) In Under 10 Minutes

-You need a basic Google account which will have the right to administer your business’ information within the listing.
+You need a basic Google account that will have the right to administer your business’ information within the listing.
 You can either create a new Google account or use your existing business account for this purpose.

-Once signed in, you will be required to enter all the relevant information of your business which will include:
+Once signed in, you will be required to enter all the relevant information of your business, which will include: